camunda/camunda-modeler/docs/flags/README.md

-> :warning: This feature got introduced in Camunda Modeler `v3.0.0` and may be subject to change at any time.
+> :warning: This feature got introduced in Camunda Modeler `v3.0.0` and __may be subject to change in the future__.

 # Flags

-Flags allow you to control the availability of certain features within the application.
+Flags will allow you to control the availability of certain features within the application.

 ## Configuring Flags

-You may configure flags in a `flags.json` file or pass them via CLI.
+You may configure flags in a `flags.json` file or pass them via CLI (Command Line Interface).

 ### Configure in `flags.json`